Denzel Curry: 2017–2018: 13 and Ta13oo

-On May 13, 2017, Curry uploaded a track titled "Hate Government [demo]" to his SoundCloud account.
-In the weeks that followed, he released two more demos for songs titled "Equalizer [demo]" and "Zeltron 6 Billion" featuring Lil Ugly Mane.
-After these releases as well as a series of cryptic posts on social media (seemingly portraying another alter ego called Zeltron), he released an EP titled 13 on June 25, 2017.
-All of the demo tracks were included on the EP as well as two other new songs.
-On August 18, 2017, Curry released another song called "Skywalker."
-Later that year, on September 22, a remastered version of 32 Zel was released, including a remix of "Ultimate" featuring Juicy J.
+On May 13, 2017, Curry uploaded a track, titled "Hate Government [demo]", to his account on SoundCloud.
+In the weeks that followed, he released two more songs, titled "Equalizer [demo]" and "Zeltron 6 Billion" (featuring Lil Ugly Mane).
+After the releases and a series of cryptic posts on social media (seemingly portraying another alter ego called Zeltron), he released an extended play, titled 13, on June 25.
+Following each demo tracks being included on the extended play and two other new songs, Curry released another song, called "Skywalker", on August 18.
+On September 22, a remastered version of 32 Zel was released, including a remix of "Ultimate" (featuring Juicy J).

-Since he started releasing demos for songs on 13, Curry made several mentions of his third studio album titled, Ta13oo.
-13 serves as a sampler to Ta13oo, and no release date for the album was announced.
-On February 28, 2018, he appeared on the song "Kristi," by artist ASAP Ferg, which also featured IDK.
-It was first performed live in Austin, TX on March 10, during their collaborative tour.
-On March 16, 2018, he uploaded the song "Uh Huh," once again featuring IDK, onto his official YouTube channel.
+Since started releasing songs for 13, Curry made several mentions about his third studio album, titled Ta13oo, but since there was no release date for the album being announced, 13 would be serving as a sampler to Ta13oo.
+On February 28, 2018, he appeared as a featured artist on ASAP Ferg's "Kristi", a song of which also features other artist IDK.
+It was first performed live in Austin, TX, on March 10, during their collaborative tour.
+On March 16, he uploaded a song, titled "Uh Huh" (featuring IDK), onto his official YouTube channel.

-On April 2, 2018, Curry released the lead single off of Ta13oo titled "Sumo" on Zane Lowe's Beats 1 radio show.
-On May 24, 2018, Curry released the second single off the album titled, "Percs".
-Curry then released the third single titled, "Clout Cobain", on July 13, 2018, and announced that his album Ta13oo, would be released in three acts: The first act, Light, was released on July 25, followed by Gray on July 26, and Dark on July 27.
+On April 2, Curry released the lead single off of Ta13oo, titled "Sumo", on Zane Lowe's Beats 1 radio show.
+On May 24, Curry released the second single off the album, titled "Percs".
+Curry then released the third single, titled "Clout Cobain", on July 13, and announced that his album—Ta13oo—would be released in three acts: The first act, Light, was released on July 25, followed by Gray on July 26, and Dark on July 27.
 Each previously released single represents one of the album's acts, as "Sumo" represents Light, "Clout Cobain" represents Gray, and "Percs" represents Dark, which come together cohesively to form Ta13oo.